Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 Palpatory Evaluation

-Severe tension with active trigger points is detected in temporalis, masseter, lateral pterygoid and digastric muscles bi-laterally but symptoms are more prominent on the left.
+Severe tension with active trigger points is detected in the temporalis, masseter, lateral pterygoid, and digastric muscles bilaterally, but symptoms are more prominent on the left.
 Tension in the scalp in the temporal area.
-Tension also registered in the anterior scalene muscle in the anterior neck and in trapezius and suboccipitals in the posterior neck.
+Tension was also registered in the anterior scalene muscle in the anterior neck and in the trapezius and suboccipital muscles in the posterior neck.

 TREATMENT

-My treatment plan using Science Of Massage Institute’s Video Library:
+My treatment plan using the Medical Massage Vol I textbook and the Science Of Massage Institute’s Video Library:

-Session 1: address posterior neck with Cervicalgia MEDICAL MASSAGE PROTOCOL combined with Chronic Headache Protocol
+Session 1: I addressed the posterior neck and suboccipital space with the Cervicalgia Medical Massage protocol combined with the Chronic Headache Protocol

-Session 2: I added protocol for the Anterior Scalene Muscle
+Session 2: I added a protocol for the Anterior Scalene Muscle

-Session 4: Same as previous session adding intra-oral treatment of TMJ on both sides
+Session 4: Same as the previous session, adding intra-oral treatment of TMJ on both sides

 Break